Nilrudra1999/Understanding-DSA/notes/Iterative_algorithms.md

 ## Loop Structures Across Multiple Languages

 The general syntax varys a little across languages however, the way programs are executed from one language to another also makes a difference in the analysis of that piece of code.
-Thus, we need to take a basic loop structure from one language and translate it to other languages to view the differences, in both syntax and analysis.

 ### Python